ShadeCloak/ADORA/README.md

 </div>

 **ADORA** (Advantage Dynamics via Online Rollout Adaptation) is a reinforcement learning (RL) framework designed to **dynamically adjust advantage values during training based on the model's rollout distribution**.
 By simple yet effective experiments, it significantly improves long Chain-of-Thought (CoT) reasoning and reflective capabilities in Large Language Models (LLMs) and Vision-Language Models (VLMs).

-Notably, in the Logic-RL framework, our ADORA implementation in the Logic-RL framework achieves 40 AMC with only 100 training steps compared to the original paper's 39 AMC with 1200 steps, while maintaining comparable AIME performance at 8.
+For LLMs, our ADORA implementation in the Logic-RL framework achieves 40 AMC with only 100 training steps compared to the original paper's 39 AMC with 1200 steps, while maintaining comparable AIME performance at 8.
 For VLMs, using only 2K samples from the Geometry3K dataset and starting from Qwen2.5-VL-7B-Instruct, we achieved 73.5% accuracy on MathVista, with consistent response-length progression, setting a new state-of-the-art for the multimodal implementation of DeepSeek-R1-Zero.

 ## News